fabiolpgomes/-Training_Brainnest_JS/js_assignments/js_questions_answers.md

 ### 35. What are return values?

-A return is a value that a function returns to the calling script or function when it completes its task.
+The values that a function returns when it has completed.
 A return value can be any one of the four variable types: handle, integer, object, or string.
-The type of value your function returns depends largely on the task it performs.